hnnhmr404/42-Piscine/README.md

 Rush01: 105 (Pass)

-Note: After the Piscine, I continued working on all exercises and was eventually able to complete all projects to a 100% standard.
-The marks listed above reflect my official Moulinette scores during the Piscine, along with the exercise I reached for each.
+Note: After the Piscine, I continued working on the remaining exercises and successfully completed all of them.
+These versions are named with an uppercase “E” (e.g., Ex03) to distinguish them.
+They include comments for clarity and explanation, but if all comments are removed, they pass Norminette without issues.
+The scores listed above reflect my official Moulinette results during the Piscine.